urgent-learner/mlentary/README.md

 The basic story arc is as follows:

-    unit0   --- what does it mean to learn from examples? unit1   --- visualize high-D space to learn-from-examples via linear models unit2   --- extend unit1's superpower to new tasks by hand-crafting nonlinearities unit3   --- extend unit2's superpower to richer tasks by automating the crafting of nonlinearities unit4   --- extend unit3's superpower to structured tasks unit5   --- learn-from-rewards by framing learning-from-rewards problems as learning-from-examples problems unit6   --- extras (e.g. helpful math refreshers)
+    unit0 --- what does it mean to learn from examples? unit1 --- visualize high-D space to learn-from-examples via linear models unit2 --- extend unit1's superpower to new tasks by hand-crafting nonlinearities unit3 --- extend unit2's superpower to richer tasks by automating the crafting of nonlinearities unit4 --- extend unit3's superpower to tasks with structured uncertainty/diversity unit5 --- learn-from-rewards by framing learning-from-rewards problems as learning-from-examples problems unit6 --- extras (e.g. where to go next, helpful prereq refreshers)

 In a bit more detail, something like the following makes sense to me.
 Below, "Unit 0" contains prerequisites rather than a friendly invitation.